Urban planning in Australia: Challenges

 Australia is one of the most sparsely populated countries in the world, with 17 cities of more than 100,000 people.
 However, 74.5 percent of the population lives in these major urban centres.
-All but Canberra are on the coast.
+All but Canberra and Toowoomba are on the coast.
 The population has been moving to the coast in so-called 'sea change', although more recently the popularity of exurban settlement has seen an inland movement in the so-called 'green change'.
 The capital cities of the states and territories are overwhelmingly primate cities.
 The five largest cities of Sydney, Melbourne, Brisbane, Perth and Adelaide contain the majority (60.8%) of urban Australians.
 These factors together create a host of challenges to planning in Australia.